JCGonzaga01/jc-react-boilerplate/README.md

 # Project Overview

-**JC-REACT-BOILERPLATE** is a boilerplate you can use when starting a React application.
+**JC-REACT-BOILERPLATE** is a template you can use when starting a React Application.
-The template itself was structured based on the most commonly used libraries and architecture when developing React App.
+The template itself was structured based on the most commonly used libraries and architecture when developing React Application.
+You can opt to use this template if you feel ReactJS [CRA](https://create-react-app.dev/) is too complicated for your project.

 ## Structure